YangLin404/lora_weather_station/demos/lora-rest-service/proximus-enco/README.md

 * a sketch application which allows loRa device to send data over Proximus Lora network.
 * a REST micro service, based on WSO2 MSF4J and Spring for receiving and progressing data's.
+* for implementation with Elasticsearch
 	* a stand-alone [Elasticsearch](https://www.elastic.co) server for storing data's.
 	* a stand-alone [Kibana](https://www.elastic.co/products/kibana) server for analyzing and visualizing data's.
+* for implementation with Postgresql
+	* Postgresql database

 ### Dependencies
 All required dependencies are included in source code or will be downloaded during the installation process.